tearflake/sexpression/docs/sexpression.md

 - An atom (e.g., `atom`), or
 - A list of S-expressions (e.g., `(expr1 expr2 expr3)`).

 Lists can be nested, allowing for the representation of complex hierarchical structures.
-For example:

-`(eq (mul x x) (pow x 2))`

-This S-expression depicts equality between multiplication and square.
+For example: `(eq (mul x x) (pow x 2))` expression depicts equality between multiplication and square.

 ## 3. formal definition